Trees in Hiroshima

 Reference (Japanese): 被爆樹木リスト Japanese Sago Palm

-10. Suffruticosa Paeony and Shirodamo (Paeonia × Suffruticosa, Neolitsea Sericea) 3-13-11 Otemachi, Naka-ku, Hiroshima-shi
+10. Suffruticosa Peony and Shirodamo (Paeonia × suffruticosa, Neolitsea sericea) 3-13-11 Otemachi, Naka-ku, Hiroshima-shi

 3-13-11 Otemachi, Naka-ku, Hiroshima-shi